 Since the purpose of flavors is to promote sharing of WIDs among similar windows, any WID attribute field that is specific to an individual window, and not sharable with other windows, is not a part of the flavor.
 For example, the double-buffer selection field of a WID is not part of the flavor because buffer changes to one window should not affect other windows.
-In a similar fashion, the color LUT selection field of a WID is not part of the flavor because even if two windows share the same visual (and the same mpgInfo) they might not share the same colormap.
 These types of WID attribute fields are referred to as unique fields.
 This means that each window that requires a WID in which a unique field changes, requires a unique WID.
 It cannot share the WID of another window.